idaholab/moose/framework/doc/content/automatic_differentiation/templated_objects.md

 !listing framework/src/kernels/BodyForce.C

-One important observation in this case is that this class (`BodyForcdeTempl`) derives from a templated base class (`GenericKernel<is_ad`).
+One important observation in this case is that this class (`BodyForceTempl`) derives from a templated base class (`GenericKernel<is_ad`).
 This is slightly more complicated than the material example above.
 Members of the base class are not available in this derived class without including them with the `using` declaration in the header file